 So skip the bars and head on over to this unique brewery located on an old Franciscan monastery instead (just shy of a 10-minute walk from this Cork city centre hotel), where they host a massively popular tour and tasting session every evening.
 And if you’re looking for a bit of a palate cleanser, you can always have a cheeky craft cocktail at Cork’s first brewhouse cocktail bar, located handily onsite.

 Open: Daily, from 10:00am to 7:00pm

 Cost: From €18 per person

 Have a longstanding love affair with whiskey?
-Then the behind-the-scenes view of the distillation process at the Old Jameson Distillery on Bow Street (a mere stone’s throw from this hotel in Dublin city) is an unbeatable experience in pure whiskey appreciation.
+Then the behind-the-scenes view of the distillation process at the Jameson Distillery Bow St. on Bow Street.
+The distillery is just 3-minutes walk from Maldron Hotel Smithfield and a mere stone’s throw from our Parnell Street Hotel in the city centre) is an unbeatable experience in pure whiskey appreciation.
 The free drink in JJ’s Bar doesn’t hurt, either!